Evert-Arends/AuroraPlus/Install.md

 	./AuroraPlus/testing
 	./AuroraPlus/assets

-To let the Aurora dashboard run we need to configure apache to host our application, therefore we need to configure the default website config.
+To let the Aurora dashboard run we need to configure apache to work with our application, therefore we need to configure the default website config.

   	sudo nano /etc/apache2/sites-available/000-default.conf